Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Feynman--Kac integrands and semigroups

-for all $p>1$, $t>0$ and $x\in\RR^{2N}$.
-Here the first expression can be bounded by H\"{o}lder's inequality together with \cref{bdFU,thm:uconv,V2}.
-To treat the second one by we apply \cref{thmexpmonentu1,bddiffFFUU,V2} instead.
+for all $t>0$ and $x\in\RR^{2N}$.
+Here the first expression can be bounded by H\"{o}lder's inequality together with \cref{bdFU,thm:uconv} as well as \cref{V2}, to bound the factor involving the external potential $V$.
+To treat the second one we apply \cref{thmexpmonentu1,bddiffFFUU,V2} instead.
 As a result we see that